zosocanuck/vsign-action/README.md

 This action enables you to sign and verify container images using `vsign`.
 `vsign` verifies the integrity of the `vsign` release during installation.

-For a quick start guide on the usage of `vsign`, please refer to https://github.com/zosocanuck/vsign.
-For available `vsign` releases, see https://github.com/zosocanuck/vsign/releases.

 ## Usage

 This action currently supports GitHub-provided Linux, macOS and Windows runners (self-hosted runners may not work).